 Partner: A key supplier (e.g. delivery / strategic)

 Authorised: When the supplier is deemed suitable for further work

 Do not use: A way to clearly share this message internally

 When browsing suppliers

-Your Company Index will show a column and filter to help maximise the use of Categories when browsing your supply chain.
+Your Companies will show a column and filter to help maximise the use of Categories when browsing your supply chain.
 You can easily see which suppliers are authorised for work, which are partners, which have not yet been set, and which you have been asked to avoid.